 And copyright law covers literary works, musical works, dramatic works, pictorial, graphic and sculptural works, sound recordings, and architectural works.
 A copyright owner has the exclusive right to publish, copy or otherwise reproduce the work; to distribute the work publicly; and to perform or display the work.
 Owning a copyright also gives you the exclusive right to prepare derivative works.
 In order to prove infringement, Lucasfilm would have to prove that your use of a Star Wars copyright is substantially similar to the original.
 So, for example, if you use a copyrighted photo of a Star Wars character without permission and place it on a sweatshirt, you’re more likely than not guilty of copyright infringement.

-A basic search on the United States Patent and Trademark Office reveals that Lucasfilm owns many trademarks related to the franchise and according to the U.S. Copyright Office, it owns hundreds of copyrights.
-In essence, when you consider the vastness of the intellectual property rights that Lucasfilm has secured related to the Star Wars films, you’d be safe in assuming that, without permission, you’re infringing in some way.
+A basic search on the United States Patent and Trademark Office reveals that Lucasfilm holds many trademarks related to the franchise and according to the U.S. Copyright Office, it also holds hundreds of copyrights.
+In essence, when you consider the vastness of the intellectual property rights that Lucasfilm has secured related to the Star Wars films, you would be safe in assuming that, without permission, most uses are infringing in some way.

-That is, unless you can successfully make a fair use claim, which might be the case for both Preen and Rodarte.
+That is, unless you can successfully make a fair use claim, which might be the case for any f the fashion brands that did not license the imagery.
 The fair use defense can be used in response to either a trademark or copyright infringement claim.
 And while there are some differences depending on which type of intellectual property you are accused of infringing, the basic gist for both is that you can use the copyright and/or trademark of another for such purposes as news reporting, comment, or criticism.

 Maybe the designers wanted to make a comment on the relationship between space fashion and RTW fashion?
 Or, maybe they wanted to allow you to connect RTW designs to the films of your childhood.
 Rodarte designer Laura Mulleavy said of the Fall 2014 collection, "We wanted to do a collection based off this very ethereal idea of what is childhood nostalgia and thinking about who you were and what you loved, and what you dreamed about….”